HAS-Tools-Fall2020/homework-Bensketball/Submissions/Code_Review1/ReadMe.md

 `
 Just kidding, I can walk you through what I have created here.

 First off, the folder you copied to your computer should be the folder titled 'Code_Review1' found in my 'Submissions' folder of GitHub Repo.
 Contained in this folder is my python code title 'mitchell_HW7.py' via the instructions on GitHub.
-There should also be an empty folder called graphs and an empty The website to this GitHub can be found [here](https://github.com/HAS-Tools-Fall2020/homework-Bensketball/tree/master/Submissions/Code_Review1) and here().
+There should also be an empty folder called graphs and an empty The website to this GitHub can be found [here](https://github.com/HAS-Tools-Fall2020/homework-Bensketball/tree/master/Submissions/Code_Review1).
 If you go to this website, you will find many helpful links to run my code.
 The steps are below:

 ###### Step #1:
 Download the daily streamflow data for station *09506000 Verde River Near Camp Verde* from the USGS NWIS [mapper](https://maps.waterdata.usgs.gov/mapper/).
 Make sure your click the 'Daily Data' link after selecting the gage number so that the model is up to date with the latest data to help make the short term forecasts.